chaplinjs/chaplin/chaplin.router.md

 * `!router:changeURL url[, options]`

 ## Usage
 `Chaplin.Router` is a dependency of [Chaplin.Application](./chaplin.application.html) which should be extended by your main application class.
-Within your application class you should initialize the `Router` by calling `this.initRouter`, passing your routes module as an argument.
+Within your application class you should initialize the `Router` by calling `this.initRouter` (passing your routes module as an argument) followed by `this.startRouting`.

 ```coffeescript
 define [